-As entrepreneurs, much of our decision making is grounded in empirical data, and that makes sense.
+As startup founders, much of our decision making is grounded in empirical data, and that makes sense.
 There’s too much at stake to risk it all purely on guesswork.

 But we also know that our instincts can guide us to places that are bigger and better than if we rely on data alone.